 Although citronella and cedarwood are often thought of as the best defense against an insect infestation, vetiver has longer lasting effects at lower concentrations.
 Vetiver oil repels termites (source) and reduces mosquito larvae–go vetiver!
 Get those skeeters!

 It can also help kill lice, so it’s a good oil to add to shampoo or use on the scalp if you’ve been exposed to a lice outbreak.
-It could be added to this proven effective DIY Lice Spray — yes it's really proven!!
+It could be added to this proven effective DIY Lice Spray.

 How to Use Vetiver Essential Oil

 You can use vetiver essential oil directly on the skin or via aromatherapy.
 It’s generally not safe to take the oil internally.
 Actually, the common safety essential oils guidelines are that one not use essential oils internally unless under the care of a physician or aromatherapist.
 I used to think it was fine to use oils internally, but I have totally changed my mind on this one.
 It's important to be able to admit when you are wrong!